Mr Jenkins

 In Key Stage One, we expect a minimum of 3 signatures a week as well as at least one written comment using the KS1 reading comprehension skills sheet that is in the front of your child’s reading record.

-Our library visit will take place on Wednesdays.
+Our library visit will take place on Tuesdays.

 Click here for Year 2 book list